apinanyogaratnam/stews-bot/README.md

 # Other
-- Reacts to :sadge: emoji with :sadge:
+- Reacts to custom emojis with the emojis used to the message
+- when a sad word is detected, a positive message will appear
+- pls shirt command says ilya shirt coming soon)

 # TO-DO
 - Use db and store information